 Friday, Day 6 Hurley to Henley on Thames and Oxford

-This morning we tour Peter Freebody’s boatyard and watch in wonder at the traditional craftsman at work, building and restoring wooden boats as they have done for generations.
-We have time to explore the ancient 11th century village including Ye Olde Belle, reputed to be the oldest inn in the country before returning to the barge and cruising through fabulous countryside to our final mooring situated along the famous Henley Regatta Rowing Course.
+We start our last day with an early morning tour of Peter Freebody’s boatyard and watch in wonder at the traditional craftsman at work, building and restoring wooden boats as they have been done for generations.
+We continue the day with a morning cruise to Henley on Thames through fabulous countryside to our final mooring Remenham, a small village along the famous Henley Regatta Rowing Course.
 An earlier lunch followed by a 40 minute drive to Oxford.
 A fascinating tour of Christ Church, Oxford’s grandest college, founded twice, once by Cardinal Wolsey and then by King Henry VIII.
-The magnificent surroundings were where Lewis Carrol wrote Alice in Wonderland.
-For our final night we enjoy the Captains’ Farewell Dinner aboard.
+The magnificent surroundings in which Lewis Carrol wrote Alice in Wonderland.
+For our final night we enjoy the Captains Farewell Dinner aboard.

 Saturday, Day 7 Henley to London